Tennis-Japan, sponsors join athletes to support Osaka after French Open withdrawal | Sports-Games

 According to sports business website Sportico, Osaka earned $55.2 million over the past 12 months - a record haul for a female athlete - much of it from sponsorship deals with major companies in Japan and the United States.
 Japanese sponsor Nissin Foods wished Osaka a quick recovery while the world's biggest athletic shoe maker, Nike, lauded her for her courage in sharing her mental health experience.

 "Naomi Osaka's decision reminds us all how important it is to prioritise personal health and well-being," Mastercard, one of Osaka's long list of sponsors, said in a statement.
-"We support her and admire her courage to address important issues, both on and off the court."
+Japanese automaker Nissan Motor Co also showed solidarity with its brand ambassador.

+"We stand by her decision and wish her well," Nissan said.
+Vickie Skorji, who manages a helpline at TELL, a non-profit counselling service in Japan, said society needed to be "more respectful and supportive" of mental health.

 Skorji's thoughts echoed earlier comments from women's tennis trailblazers Martina Navratilova and Billie Jean King.
 "It's incredibly brave that Naomi Osaka has revealed her truth about her struggle with depression," King wrote on social media.
 "Right now, the important thing is that we give her the space and time she needs.
 We wish her well."